-2016 SFU Academic Summer Camp for Aboriginal Students : “The camp is taking place at SFU Burnaby Campus between July 4-29, 2016.
-The camp is organized and supported by the Pacific Institute for Mathematical Sciences, the SFU Faculty of Science, the SFU Office for Aboriginal Peoples, and the SFU Department of Mathematics We invite Aboriginal students currently in Grades 9 -11 to apply.”
-Application Form (Middle School, High School)
+SFU Academic Summer Camp for Aboriginal Students : This camp takes place every summer.
+It is organized and supported by the Pacific Institute for Mathematical Sciences, the SFU Faculty of Science, the SFU Office for Aboriginal Peoples, and the SFU Department of Mathematics.
+We invite Aboriginal students currently in Grades 9 -11 to apply.
+Information for the 2018 camp.
+(Middle School, High School)

 Have a Heart Day This is a program of First Nations Child & Family Caring Society of Canada.
 (Primary, Intermediate, Middle School, High School)